FELT-Labs/documentation/guides/getting-started.md

 ## Initial Setup

-### Ethereum address
+### Web3 Wallet

-There are many options how to create an ethereum address.
-MetaMask is a good starting point:
+For this guide you need an ethereum address.
+We recommened using MetaMask wallet:

 {% embed url="https://metamask.io/download" %}
-Follow the instuctions here to obtain MetaMask
+Follow the instuctions here to download MetaMask
 {% endembed %}

 For this guide we will be using Polygon Mumbai test network.